 1925 - We lost 3-0 at St. James’ Park as Hughie Gallacher struck one of his eight goals past us, with Jimmy Clark and Tommy Urwin also on target.

 1999 - Michael Owen nabbed a brace as we drew 2-2 in the North East.
-Alan Shearer netted one of his five goals against the reds, with Duncan Ferguson bagging one of his five past us.
+Alan Shearer netted one of his eight goals against the reds, with Duncan Ferguson bagging one of his five past us.

 Another defeat for Shanks